It was nice spending time meeting so many great people at Realtor Quest 2017 and the Rock Star Inner Circle member event.

 For me and many of my clients, you already have small businesses, incorporation allows you to invest faster and provide legal protection.
 Most importantly, it provides all sorts of tax planning flexibilities and possibilities that being a sole proprietor would not.

-Since this real estate investor is also a Charlottesville realtor and I was at Realtor Quest this past week, let’s see how a realtor can build his retirement fund using a real estate portfolio with corporations.
-There are great ways to find the best real estate agencies, most are right at your finger tips in the Real Estate Agent Directory.
+I was at Realtor Quest this past week, let’s see how a realtor can build his retirement fund using a real estate portfolio with corporations.

 Recently, a couple of local MPPs had already brought a bill to Parliament to allow realtors in Ontario to incorporate.